dipeshm01/NederlandseTaal/018-woordenlijst.md

 - het voorbeeld
 - de taak [the task]
 - de opdracht [the assignment]
+    > Wanneer gaat Mariska de opdracht ​inleveren?
+    >
+    >> When will Mariska hand in the assignment?
+    >
 - het gesprek [the conversation]
 - de fout [the mistake]
     > je kind leren wat goed en fout is